barucho/barucho.github.io/_posts/2017-09-19-Postgresql-and-Docker.md

 ---

-I created a Postgresql docker that can automatically start as slave on the docker docker-entrypoint.sh i added script that
+I created a Postgresql docker that can automatically start as slave on the docker docker-entrypoint.sh i added script that:

 * chack if the server/Docker is SLAVE
 * recover from master
 * replace config file
 * create recover file

 **NOTE**
-The use of Docker to run databases in producation is not recomended if you have high load databases And of course you will need to use presistent volume:
+The use of Docker to run databases in production is not recommended if you have high load databases And of course, you will need to use persistent volume:

 ```bash
 docker volume create --name u01